neddamj/AINSB/README.md

 * Text to Speech
 * Tactile Feedback

 Each of the previously mentioned sections contain the code and files that were used during the R&D process for each of those tasks.
+Those previous sections, and the approaches taken within each of the sections will be expanded upon.

+## Object Detection
+2 approaches were taken to complete this task.
+First, a YOLOv3 object detector was tested using the Deep Neural Network(dnn) module in OpenCV and then various models were tested through the Tensorflow 2 Object Detection API(OD API).
+From the OD API, the models that were settled upon were the SSD MobileNet V2 and the EFficientDet D0.

+## Face Recognition
+As before, 2 approaches were taken here.
+In the first approach, I developed a custom face recognition pipeline using the OpenCV dnn module and scikit-learn and in the second approach I used the face_recognition library that is available in python.